 2. Create a Healthy Work-Life Balance

 Most people become digital nomads to see more of the world or experience new things.
-So in that case, you don’t want to spend nights and weekends at your computer working overtime.
-But at the same time, you don’t want to let your enthusiasm for your new locale lead to neglect of your work.
+In that case, you don’t want to spend nights and weekends at your computer working overtime.
+However, you don’t want to let your enthusiasm for your new locale lead to neglect of your work.

 Tip: Develop a strong routine to maximize your productivity each day while making sure you’re still logging off at a reasonable time.

 3. Calculate Your Cost of Living

 One of the main draws of the nomadic lifestyle is that it allows professionals to work from beautiful locations that may have a lower cost of living, so you can travel while remaining financially secure.